pawanpaudel93/dearwebthree/README.md

 # dearwebthree

-A CLI to deploy and archive apps to Web3.storage.
+A CLI to deploy and capture apps to Web3.storage.

 ### Installation
 ```